Abyeon/AbeBot/README.md

-# AbeBot
+# About
-A discord bot meant for my community, with multiple fun features taking advantage of public APIs.
+A discord bot built for Abyeon's community.